 Click here to find out more about Shoes That Fit.

 My Stuff Bags Foundation is a national charity that benefits children dealing with extremely difficult situations.
-Kids rescued from abuse, abandonment, homelessness, neglect, or entering foster care typically have no possessions of their own.
+Sponsor a child to be rescued from abuse, abandonment, homelessness, neglect, or entering foster care typically have no possessions of their own.
 My Stuff Bags Foundation provides children with a bright blue duffel bag that contains toys, books, stuffed animals, school supplies, clothing, toiletries, and hand made security blankets.
 These items help these kids adjust to their new surroundings and provides something to do during difficult times.

-Click here to find out more about My Stuff Bags.
+Click here to find out more about My Stuff Bags.org

 Locks of Love is a charity that provides wigs made of real hair for children that are suffering from long term medical hair loss from any diagnoses.
 These kids are financially disadvantaged and cannot afford to buy a wig on their own.
 Most of the children in the Locks of Love program suffer from an autoimmune disorder called Alopecia Areata that causes hair loss in the scalp, face, and body.
 In most cases, hair loss is permanent and there is no cure as of right now.
 Cancer survivors and other kids dealing with critical illness also receive these wigs.

 The mission of Locks of Love is "to return a sense of self, confidence and normalcy to children suffering from hair loss by utilizing donated ponytails to provide the highest quality hair prosthetics to financially disadvantaged kids free of charge."

 Click here to find out more about Locks of Love.

 Reach Out & Read is a kid's charity that provides routine pediatric check ups that center around child brain development from ages birth to three.
 This national non-profit integrates reading into pediatric practices and shares books that are critical for early childhood development.